shoxrux1996/exchange_rate/README.md

 ### About

--   App receives exchange rate info and storees returned data to the txt file.
+-   App receives exchange rate info and stores returned data to the txt file.

 ### Server Requirements